Published November 12, 2015

 “Dr. Lele, who interviewed me when I applied to UB for residency, is a prominent name in the field of gynecologic oncology.
 He’s quite well-known throughout the world.
-I reached out to him, and he agreed to co-author a piece with Dr. J. Brian Szender, a fellow at Roswell Park Cancer Institute.”
+I reached out to him, and he agreed to co-author a piece with Dr. J. Brian Szender, a fellow at Roswell Park Comprehensive Cancer Center.”

 Another author, Arthur L. Herbst, MD, from the University of Chicago, is recognized worldwide for his contributions to the field of obstetrics and gynecology, notes Johnstone.

 “In the 1970s, he was one of the first people to realize that a drug for preventing miscarriages was causing unintended adverse consequences,” he says.

 “Dr. Herbst’s work is a model for other researchers.
 He has won many awards and is widely respected, so it’s been invaluable to interact with figures like him — people who have been so influential in the field.”